MHockmann/Dissertation/Readme.md

 # Dissertation - Sparse super resolution

-In this project, you can find the code related to my dissertation on "Sparse super resolution in microscopy: Condition, diffraction limit and trigonometric approximations" which I will hand in in the next weeks.
+In this project, you can find the code related to my PhD thesis on "Sparse super resolution in microscopy: Condition, diffraction limit and trigonometric approximations" which I will hand in in the next weeks.
 The code written in MATLAB is ordered by the chapters of the dissertation.

 ## Content